djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 To do this, first click on three dots against the skill name, then click on "Enhance this skill", then click on "Input" and refer below images for modifications:

-For Request Time Off skill:
+For Request Time Off skill:  Make sure the order of from_date and end_date fields is correct as shown in image.
+If it's not, you need to drag from_date before end_date section.
 <img width="1000" alt="image" src="hands-on-lab-assets/image8.2.png">

 For Get User Profile skill: